This pocket-sized prototype could take the sting out of eye care

 Related: This Tiny Device Is a 'Game Changer' for People Facing Blindness

 But we're not done with the doctor's office yet.
-More research and development are necessary before devices like this replace those commonly used by ophthalmologists, says Dr. Rahul Khurana, a retinal surgeon in San Jose, Calif.
+More research and development are necessary before devices like this replace those commonly used by ophthalmologists, says Dr. Rahul Khurana, clinical spokesperson for the American Academy of Ophthalmology.
 "We need to see how accurate it is in comparison to the gold standard."

 Still, Khurana is hopeful the prototype will spur innovation and make eye exams easier and more accessible in rural areas and developing countries, during emergency situations, and for bedridden patients.
 "We can be optimistic that this is an exciting new technology," he says.